 - free BSI membership for a year

-- free registration to the 2021 BSI Congress
+- free registration to the next BSI Congress

-The winner will also be awarded the prize, along with a certificate at a ceremony at the 2021 BSI Congress.
+The winner will also be awarded the prize, along with a certificate.

 - Nominees need to be BSI members at the time of nomination and awarding

 - Nominees must be current immunology teachers in the higher education sector at a UK institution, teaching undergraduate, master’s or first year PhD students

 Guidelines and data protection

 If you are nominating someone other than yourself, the BSI will contact the nominee within 30 days of the nomination being received to obtain consent from them to hold their personal information.
 If we do not receive consent from the nominee within this 30-day period, we will be unable to hold their personal information and we will not be able to process the application further.